woman’s scalp showing hair shedding

 4. Conclusion

-Women’s Hair Thinning vs Hair Loss
+Women’s Hair Thinning vs Women’s Hair Loss

 Hair Shedding Pattern

-Woman looking in mirror for hair shedding
+Woman looking in mirror for hair shedding.

 This can appear as a widening of your hairline parting at the top of your scalp and spreading out in a Christmas tree pattern.
 If you try to tie your hair in a ponytail, it will feel less dense and require more twists to hold in place.